VectorInstitute/aspis/README.md

 The app will be available at `http://localhost:8501`.

+After filling up all the fields, the app will offer the option to download the results as a `.yaml` file, if you so wish.

 ### Running the API

 Aspis also has an API that can run endpoints for evaluations.
 To start the API server,